 9. Adjust your expectations

 You won’t be able to visit every museum or go at an adult pace all of the time.
 You’ll have to slow down, stop for pee and play breaks, let the teens sleep in now and then, and broker some moments of unhappiness and meltdowns.
-Don’t resent what you can’t change during a family vacation.
+Be open-minded and don’t resent what you can’t change during a family vacation.
 Your kids won’t be at this stage forever.

 10. Don’t do too much in a day